Are you ready for winter sports? If you are like me, then you’re super excited! I hardly ever watch T.V., but I LOVE winter sports because:

 Sorry, I couldn’t upload the picture for some reason – I’ll keep trying!

 This is a super fun game!
 Students will get a reading passage to read about the sport of hockey.
 Then, they get to play hockey with another student.
 Next, they tally up their points to see who wins.

 I prepped my pan the same way I did for curling, and again, I’d recommend drawing in the goals.
-This is something I didn’t think to do before I froze the water, but I’ll definitely be doing this next time.
+I didn’t think to do this before I froze the water, but I’ll definitely be doing this next time.

 **This is one of those games for children of all ages.

 As you can see, this was a fun fine motor game for my three-year-old.
 Let’s think of differentiating it this way:

 - K-1 students can keep score by adding one for each goal.